 In 1985, a scandal that emerged in Germany shocked the wine world.
-The German authorities responsible for monitoring wine quality reported traces of diethylene glycol (a commercial solvent) in many varieties of low-end wines.
-A sweet taste characterizes this compound (diethylene glycol), and it is typically a toxic chemical utilized to reduce the freezing point of water — as they use it in anti-freeze agents.
+The German authorities responsible for monitoring wine quality reported traces of diethylene glycol (a commercial solvent) in many low-end wines.
+Diethylene glycol is known to have a sweet taste, but is a toxic chemical utilized to reduce the freezing point of water and is often used in anti-freeze agents.

-After further investigations, investors subsequently discovered that the producer of the German wine in question was illegally blending its wines with several varieties of Austrian wines.
-Although no causalities were reported that were attributed to such flagrant violation of wine laws and the affected wines were immediately withdrawn from the market, the corresponding news and the subsequent media scare “did a number” on countless wine consumers worldwide.
+After further investigations, investors subsequently discovered that the producer of the German wine in question was illegally blending its wines with several Austrian wines.
+Although no causalities were reported to such flagrant violation of wine laws and the affected wines were immediately withdrawn from the market, the corresponding news and the subsequent media scare “did a number” on countless wine consumers worldwide.

-Since this scandal, many concerns have been raised about the use of additives (or chemicals) imparted to wine during the production process.
-In the United States, the Food and Drug Administration (FDA) recognizes and keeps tabs on the allowed chemicals that winemakers can add to their wines without apprehension.
-While wine is the only beverage with no ingredient label, it can contain 76 different FDA-approved chemicals known as additives.
-It implies that wine producers can add these chemicals to their wine without disclosing the contents of bottles.
+Since this scandal, many concerns have been raised about the use of additives (or chemicals) added to wine during the production process.
+In the United States, the Food and Drug Administration (FDA) recognizes and keeps tabs on the chemicals that winemakers are allowed to add.
+While wine is one of the only beverages with no ingredient label, it can contain 76 different FDA-approved chemicals known as additives.

-Regardless of the type (or brand) of wine you fancy, it most likely contains up to 98% water and ethanol combined, while the remaining 2% of the beverage contains various FDA-allowed additives.
-These chemicals impact the quality of wine, and they play a key role in giving wines their distinct colour, flavour, individuality and, of course, aroma.
-These additives include tannins, aroma compounds, sugars, volatile flavours, acids, and pigment compounds.
+Many of the wines sold today contain up to 98% water and ethanol combined, while the remaining 2% of the beverage contains various FDA-allowed additives.
+These chemicals impact the quality of the wine, and they play a key role in giving wines their distinct color, flavor, individuality, and aroma.
+These additives include tannins, aroma compounds, sugars, volatile flavors, acids, and pigment compounds.

 Contrary to popular misconceptions, they do not intend for these additives to inflict any harm on wine consumers.
-In addition, they do not degrade or adulterate the product.
-Their job is to stabilize the wine and boost its shelf life.
-Interestingly, additives are not something very new around the block.
-In fact, additives have always been an essential part of the winemaking industry since the earliest days of winemaking — so it is safe to assume that they are as old as the history of wine.
+In addition, they do not degrade the product.
+Their job is to stabilize the wine and increase its shelf life.
+Interestingly, wine additives are not a modern day invention.
+In fact, additives have been an essential part of the winemaking process since the earliest days of winemaking.

-Another interesting fact about the additives (or chemicals) allowed to be added to wine is that they “latch” onto impurities that might have found their way into the wine during the production process.
-It can eliminate them at the end of wine production.
+Another interesting fact about the wine additives (or chemicals) is that some “latch” onto impurities that might have found their way into the wine during the production process.
+These additives’ job is to eliminate them by the end of wine production.

 Common Wine Additives

-The most popular antioxidant (and wine antiseptic) is sulfite, which is used by the winemaking industry to prevent wine from developing into vinegar.
-Besides preventing wine aroma from deteriorating and oxidizing, sulfites (sulfur dioxide) also hinder the growth of bid bacteria and unwanted yeasts.
+The most popular antioxidant (and wine antiseptic) is sulfite, which is used by the winemaking industry to prevent wine from turning into vinegar.
+Besides preventing wine aromas from deteriorating and oxidizing, sulfites (sulfur dioxide) also hinder the growth of bad bacteria and unwanted yeast.

-Sulfites can also be utilized to sanitize equipment and at different points of winemaking, such as harvesting (where sulfite is sprayed on grapes before they are brought into the winery), fermentation (winemakers use them to stop fermentation whenever they want), and bottling — to enhance the shelf life of wines.
+Sulfites can also be utilized to sanitize equipment and at different points of winemaking, such as harvesting (where sulfite is sometimes sprayed on grapes before they are brought into the winery), fermentation (winemakers use them to stop fermentation), and bottling — to increase the shelf life of wines.

-Fermentation nutrients help yeasts during fermentation.
-Some typical examples of fermentation nutrients are yeasts — for enhancing wine flavors and texture, and Thiamine — to keep the yeast alive and get through the fermentation process.
+Fermentation nutrients help yeast during fermentation.
+A typical example of fermentation nutrients is Thiamine.
+It is used to keep the yeast alive and push it to finish the fermentation process.
 Primarily, Thiamine is added to wine with over 14% alcohol concentration.

 Organoleptic additives come in handy for altering or impacting wine flavor and taste profile.
-Similarly, various fining and clarification additives like tannins help wine age well — improving the body, texture, and flavour.
+Similarly, various fining and clarification additives like tannins help wine age well — improving the body, texture, and flavor.

-These additives are used to correct or fix mistakes during the winemaking process, like reducing astringency and stabilizing wine color, restoring taste, and correcting foul odor caused by hydrogen sulfide.
-In addition, they add sweetness and enhance acidity to create stable wine.
+These additives are used to correct or fix problems during the winemaking process, like reducing astringency. stabilizing wine color, restoring taste, and correcting foul odors caused by hydrogen sulfide.
+In addition, they can add sweetness and enhance acidity to create a stable wine.

-A rundown of chemicals that are legal to be added to wines are sulfur, yeast, acids (acidifiers, such as Malic, Tartaric, and Citric acids) and de-acidifiers, such as calcium carbonate, protease ( trypsin and pepsin), and stabilizers — Acetaldehyde and Dimethyl dicarbonate (DMDC), which have the thumbs up for the U.S., Australia, and the EU.
+A rundown of chemicals that can be legally added include sulfur, yeast, acids (acidifiers, such as Malic, Tartaric, and Citric acids) and de-acidifiers, such as calcium carbonate, protease (trypsin and pepsin), and stabilizers.

 On this Day in History

-December 27, 1822 — During the mid-1800s, chemist Louis Pasteur started exploring the fermentation process based on Schwann’s experiment, and he was able to prove that living organisms play a role in the fermentation process.
-His findings in 1857 shaped the knowledge of both fermentation and pasteurization and their applications in winemaking.
-He was born on December 27 1822, in Dole, France.
+December 27, 1822 — Louis Pasteur was born in Dole, France.
+He was a chemists during the mid-1800s who explored the fermentation process.
+He was able to prove that living organisms play a role in the fermentation process.
+His findings in 1857 shaped the knowledge of both fermentation, pasteurization, and their applications in winemaking.

 June 30, 1906 — On this day, the Food and Drug Administration (FDA) was created.
 It is an administrative body saddled with the responsibility of protecting and ensuring public safety (including, food supply and drugs) in the United States.